Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Introduction

-In this paper, we address the outlined challenges by introducing a large language model (LLM)-based approach for fine-grained word-level GDPR transparency compliance annotation aligning with GDPR transparency requirements.
-Our contributions are summarised as follows:
+In this work, we address these challenges by introducing a modular, large language model (LLM)-based pipeline for fine-grained, word-level annotation of privacy policies with respect to GDPR transparency requirements.
+Our approach leverages recent advances in LLMs, passage-level classification, and retrieval-augmented generation (RAG) to deliver context-aware, high-granularity annotations suitable for compliance analysis.
+The key contributions of this paper are as follows:

-\begin{itemize} \item To address the limitations of manual assessments and existing automated approaches, we introduce an LLM-based annotation approach for fine-grained word-level GDPR transparency compliance annotation. \item We introduce a two-tiered evaluation methodology that addresses the complexity of word-level annotations, and employ the methodology for a comparative analysis of eight prominent LLMs, shedding light on their strengths and weaknesses in identifying GDPR transparency disclosures. \item We compile a set of 21 transparency requirements from GDPR Articles 13 and 14, ensuring comprehensive coverage for analysing privacy policies in line with regulatory standards. \item By developing and deploying an automated pipeline for crawling and preprocessing Android app privacy policies, we construct a dataset of 703,791 English-language policies and use it as the basis for a sample of 200 manually annotated privacy policies. \end{itemize}